-If, based on the work we have performed on the other information, we conclude that there is a material misstatement of this other information, we are required to report that fact.
+If, based on the work we have performed on the other information we have received prior to the date of this auditor's report we conclude that there is a material misstatement of this other information, we are required to report that fact.
 We have nothing to report in this regard.